 After successful completion of this course, the student will be able to use Microsoft Office software to complete an office simulation project.
 This will include setting priorities, organizing tasks, and problem solving.
+In addition, general office procedures are included.
 This course may be completed in fewer than 14 weeks and may be started at any time during the school year.
-All work for this course may be done outside of class.
+All work for this course (except tests) may be done outside of class.
 Prerequisites: CMSY-101, CMSY-103, CMSY-104, CMSY-116, and CMSY-126.